Bug report #7458

 The SVG selector dialog does have signals available, so it is still possible to have a live update of the picture on the Composer canvas upon just selecting an SVG preview in the detached dialog.
 It does introduce an initial extra click to open the dialog and another to close it.

-#15 Updated by Andreas Neumann almost 7 years ago
+#15 Updated by Andreas Neumann over 7 years ago